 LOOT is the hilarious farce by Leicester playwright Joe Orton.
-It was orogianally staged just over 50 years ago to riotous backlash from the press and public and the Centruy Theatre palyed a part in it's original success.
-We look at the play from a modern point of view.
+It was originally staged just over 50 years ago to riotous backlash from the press and public.
+Amazingly, the Centruy Theatre palyed a part in it's original success.
+Now, we look at the play from a modern point of view.
 Will it be as shocking?
-Taking traditional farce to it's limits, Joe Orton's 1967 play is given the New Centurions treatment with imaginative casting and slapstick moments of pure joy.
+Taking traditional farce to it's limits, Joe Orton's 1967 play is given the Purple Theatre treatment with imaginative casting and slapstick moments of pure joy.

 Loot follows the fortunes of two young thieves, Hal and Dennis.
 Together they rob the bank next to the funeral parlour where Dennis works and return to Hal's home to hide the money.
 Hal's mother has just died and the money is hidden in her coffin while her body keeps on appearing around the house.
 Upon the arrival of Inspector Truscott, the plot becomes bizarre as Hal and Dennis try to keep him off their trail, aided by Nurse McMahon and to the despair of Hal's father, Mr. McLeavy.